buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 - Specify the concrete format to transport identities
 - Implement a secure way of transporting identities with validation of integrity
-- Provide a production ready solution of some translators and the operator
+- Provide a production-ready solution for some translators and the operator
 - Integrate the solution with a service mesh
-- Provide a production ready documentation of the solution
+- Provide a production-ready documentation of the solution
-- Further investiage the possibility of hardening the communication between services (e.g. with mTLS)
+- Further investigate the possibility of hardening the communication between services (e.g. with mTLS)

-For the solution to be production ready, at least the secure communication channel between elements of the mesh as well as the DSL for the identity must be implemented.
+For the solution to be production-ready, at least the secure communication channel between elements of the mesh as well as the DSL for the identity must be implemented.
 To be used in current cloud environments, an implementation in Kubernetes can provide insights on how to develop the solution for other orchestrators than Kubernetes.

 ### Case Study for the POC

 The demo application shows the need and the particular use case of the distributed authentication mesh.
-The application resides in an open source repository on GitHub (<https://github.com/WirePact/poc-showcase-app>).
+The application resides in an open-source repository on GitHub (<https://github.com/WirePact/poc-showcase-app>).

-When installed in a Kubernetes cluster, the user can open (depending on the local configuration) the URL to the frontend application^[In the example it is https://kubernetes.docker.internal since this is the local configured URL for "Docker Desktop"].
+When installed in a Kubernetes cluster, the user can open (depending on the local configuration) the URL to the frontend application^[In the example, it is "https://kubernetes.docker.internal" since this is the local configured URL for "Docker Desktop"].

 ![Component Diagram of the Case Study](diagrams/component/showcase-app.puml){#fig:impl_components_showcase_app}

 {@fig:impl_components_showcase_app} gives an overview over the components in the showcase application.
-The system contains an ASP.NET Razor Page^[<https://docs.microsoft.com/en-us/aspnet/core/razor-pages/>] application as the frontend, an ASP.NET API application with configured ZITADEL OIDC authentication as "modern" backend service and another ASP.NET API application that only supports Basic Authentication as "legacy" backend.
+The system contains an ASP.NET Razor Page^[<https://docs.microsoft.com/en-us/aspnet/core/razor-pages/>] application as the frontend, an ASP.NET API application with configured ZITADEL OIDC authentication as "modern" backend service, and another ASP.NET API application that only supports Basic Authentication as "legacy" backend.
 The frontend can only communicate with the modern API and the modern API is able to call an additional service on the legacy API.

 ![Sequence Diagram of the Communication in the Case Study](diagrams/sequences/showcase-app-calls.puml){#fig:seq_showcase_call}